egidux/eTaskerPublic/API.md

 ###Get all Clients

-This endpoint retrieves all clients
+⋅⋅⋅This endpoint retrieves all clients

 ####HTTP Request